moonwell-fi/moonwell-contracts-v2/docs/GUIDELINES.md

 a good fit for the problem.

 All contributions should have 100% code coverage.
 All testing types should be used.
-Code must be as close to the real world as possible.
+Code must be tested in as close to the real world conditions.
 You can see your coverage using the forge coverage command.
 Note: the accuracy of the coverage tool is not authoritative; if you can show your lines of code were covered, that’s sufficient.

 You may contribute to formal verification for your patch, however this is not a strict requirement.
 For complex changes to the protocol, formal verification is